virtual-imaging-platform/VIP-portal/README.md

 # Installation instructions

 To be done.
-Until this section is writte, install at your own risks or contact us at [vip-support@creatis.insa-lyon.fr](vip-support@creatis.insa-lyon.fr).
+Until this section is written, install at your own risks or contact us at [vip-support@creatis.insa-lyon.fr](vip-support@creatis.insa-lyon.fr).